Abaton (album)

-Abaton is a double album by Swiss pianist and composer Sylvie Courvoisier recorded in 2002 and featuring one disc of compositions and one of improvised music.
+Abaton is a double album by Swiss pianist and composer Sylvie Courvoisier, recorded in September 2002 and released on ECM the following year, featuring one disc of compositions and one of improvisations.
+The trio consists violinist Mark Feldman and cellist Erik Friedlander.

 Composition

 Disc one consists of four Courvoisier compositions whereas disc two contains 19 improvisations for trio.
 Thom Jurek of AllMusic writes the two discs are "very different" but "nonetheless dovetail to offer a solid portrait of a composer-led group that views stasis and movement with equanimity."

 Disc one

 "Ianicum" opens with Courvoisier playing a single lower-register pitch on her piano which is repeated and answered by the other members of the trio in brief phrases before turning into a twinned line "where left and right hands move seemingly in opposition yet with such restraint that the music is seamless."

 Feldman opens "Abaton" with a succession of clipped series of notes from his middle register.
 He then engages Freiedlander via slowly developing successions of nearly pulsing lines which touch upon both Western counterpoint and Eastern modalism.
 To anchor the lengthening lines and return them "back to point," Courvoisier plays a single chord, with a "spacious, Messiaen-like austerity" is replaced by more frequent pronouncements until, in Jurek's words, "she becomes interwoven contrapuntally with the pair in a warm yet dissonant melody line that feels almost Occidental in its origin."